CristobalNavarroSchanentgen/olympian-ai-lightweight/README.md

 2. **Auto-discover connections**: The app automatically scans for Ollama, MCP servers, and MongoDB

-3. **Configure MCP**: Use the MCP Config panel to set up your MCP servers and tools
+3. **Configure MCP**:
+   - Use the MCP Config panel to set up your MCP servers and tools
+   - For multihost deployment: Configure HTTP-based MCP servers only
+   - stdio transport is automatically rejected in multihost mode

 4. **Start chatting**: Select a model in Divine Dialog and start conversing
    - Your conversation history is automatically maintained